-A pattern of dishonesty in dealings with employers, schools, and authorities, including the Office of Bar Admissions is the most frequent reason for denial of bar applicants.
-Giving false information on the application or failing to be entirely forthcoming and completely candid in the application process is a serious error which will have negative consequences for an applicant.
-The failure to be fully responsive to application questions, or any other lack of candor in an application, involves sworn statements made to an agency of the Supreme Court itself; since such dishonesty is both current and ongoing, the applicant to whom it might be charged will have a difficult time showing that rehabilitation--which requires more than contrition--has occurred and will be sustained.Back to FAQ
+A pattern of dishonesty in dealings with employers, schools, and authorities, including the Office of Bar Admissions, is the most frequent reason for denial of bar applicants.
+Giving false information on the application or failing to be entirely forthcoming and completely candid in the application process is a serious error that will have negative consequences for an applicant.
+The failure to be fully responsive to application questions, or any other lack of candor in an application, involves sworn statements made to an agency of the Supreme Court itself.
+Because such dishonesty is both current and ongoing, the applicant to whom it might be charged will have a difficult time showing that rehabilitation, which requires more than contrition, has occurred and will be sustained.Back to TOP

-WHAT SHOULD I DO IF I HAVE A CONCERN ABOUT SOMETHING IN MY RECORD THAT MAY CAUSE A CONCERN?
+WHAT SHOULD I DO IF I HAVE A CONCERN ABOUT SOMETHING IN MY RECORD?

 WHAT ARE THE DEADLINES FOR SUBMITTING MY FITNESS APPLICATION?

 You can view the Fitness Application deadlines by accessing the Deadlines & Fees information on our homepage.
-Click here (https://www.gabaradmissions.org/deadlines-and-fees)Back to FAQ
+Click here (https://www.gabaradmissions.org/deadlines-and-fees)Back to TOP

 LAPTOP TESTING FREQUENTLY ASKED QUESTIONS

-For questions regarding laptop testing, please follow the link below:Back to FAQ
+For questions regarding laptop testing, please follow the link below:Back to TOP

 Fitness Application/Certification of Fitness